 Obviously, the Arch of Constantine does not look the same as it did in the 3rd century, but it is still worth seeing.
 Another reason why it is a great option to visit it is that it is located in a strategic point of the city, what do I mean?
 After visiting it you can go to other places of interest, such as the Roman Forum, the Palatine Hill or the Arch of Titus.

-Is it advisable to go to the Arc de Triomphe in Rome with children?
+Is it advisable to go to Rome's Arc de Triomphe with children?

 Yes, it's a monument they are sure to enjoy seeing, especially if they are attracted to structures like these.
 Plus, they can walk safely in the area around the arch.

-What to see at the Arc de Triomphe of Rome
+What to see at the Arc de Triomphe in Rome